beyondnaxos/Datablify_Package/README.md

 ## Usage

 To use Datablify in your React project, you need to import it and pass it the required props:
+(you can use as many data items as you want in condition that they have the same lenght as the categories prop )

 ```javascript
 import { Datablify } from 'datablify'